Quiri/quiri.github.io/_posts/2015-10-14-emoticons-in-R.md

 **4. Build the decoder**

 The last step consisted of matching the emoticons list from step 1 with the retrieved emoticons from step 3 based on their description.
 And ready was my (R)emoticons decoder!
-It includes the image, UTF-8 code, desdription and the endocing R gives to every emoticon.
+It includes the image, UTF-8 code, description and the encoding R gives to every emoticon.
 You will find the decoder as a csv file [here](https://github.com/today-is-a-good-day/Emoticons/blob/master/emDict.csv).

 With this decoder, I´m finally able to identify and match emoticons retrieved with R from social media.
 Possible use cases could be to give them a score for sentiment analysis (e.g. +1 for positive emoticons, -1 for negative emoticons or even weighted scores according to their level of positivity and negativity) or to put them into categories for semantic analysis (animals, activities, emotions, etc.).
 There are no boundaries to your imagination.

 Let me know if you find an easier way to decode emotions in R!

-**Is this problem inherent to twitter data or does the same happen with instagram, facebook and so?** <- make the test